-Proactive engagement with the required readings, daily preparation, and participation in class discussions will correlate with your quality of learning and personal growth from this course.
-We will cover a lot of material over the course of the semester, and the only way we will be productive as a class is if each individual completes the work expected of him or her.
+Proactive engagement with the required readings, and participation in class discussions will count towards your participation grade, and will correlate with your quality of learning and personal growth from this course.
+We will cover a lot of material over the course of the semester, and the only way we will be productive as a class is if each individual completes the work expected of them.
 This means you should complete the assigned readings and assignments PRIOR to the class for which they are due.